JohnTigue/idots/README.md

 Use it
 ------
 **EbolaMapper** is white label-able i.e. you can easy style it to match the rest of your Web site.

+Since **EbolaMapper** is licensed under [the Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) you do not even need to attribute it to anyone else besides youself.
+Please, take it and help the world.
+(We are, though, interested in showing off quality work in a gallery of deploys.
+So, drop us a line if you have a link we can add to the list.)

 Fork this repository if you want to deploy EbolaMapper.
 Styling (CSS, etc.) and data sources are easy to set.
 There are, though, sane defaults such that you can just grab a copy and be quickly up and running.

 More info
 ---------